 The methodology can help advance policies that contribute to multiple Sustainable Development Goals and priorities, build support for climate actions by assessing impacts most relevant to national audiences, and inform policy design and implementation to maximize positive impacts and avoid or address unintended impacts.
 The methodology is applicable to all sectors, policies and actions.

-These chapters explain the purpose and scope of the guidance and the various objectives the guidance can serve.
-This section should be read to understand whether to use the guidance and to determine what objectives it will be used for.
+These chapters explain the purpose and scope of the methodology and the various objectives the methodology can serve.
+This section should be read to understand whether to use the methodology and to determine what objectives it will be used for.

 This chapter provides an overview of the concepts and steps involved in assessing the sustainable development impacts of policies and actions.
 It also provides guidance on planning the assessment.
 This section should be read to understand the methodology and help plan the assessment process.